solitontech/Hands-on-LevelUp-in-AI/spl7_registration/README.md

 ## ⚠️ Quick Reminders

+- **Repository Setup** — [Follow the setup guide](https://spl.solitontech.ai/docs/setup-tools/intro) if you haven't cloned and configured the repo yet
 - **API Key Required** — Get yours from the [SPL platform](https://spl7.solitontech.ai/)
 - **Team Composition** — Exactly 2 participants per team
 - **Location Rule** — At least one teammate must be in Coimbatore